 CSYou SUBMISSION FORM: Submissions currently closed

 Applicants are required to submit an electronic version (Microsoft WORD, Adobe PDF, or JPG format) of their completed application package before due date.
 Hardcopy submissions are no longer accepted for this program.

-The application package is submitted at the same time as the student's CSU Biotechnology Symposium poster abstract, using the CSUPERB Online Application and Review System (OARS).
-The symposium poster abstract submission process and link to OARS is found here.
-OARS is designed to maintain confidentiality and security.
+The application package is submitted at the same time as the student's CSU Biotechnology Symposium poster abstract using the process described here.
 Contact CSUPERB at the information listed at the bottom of this webpage before the deadline if you have any problems with the web pages or the electronic submission process.

 CSU student applicants must be nominated or sponsored by a CSU faculty member.
 A complete application package consists of all of the following:

 - The signed Eden Award Cover Page (.doc).
 Enter correct spelling for email addresses carefully.
 CSUPERB will contact student applicants and faculty advisors by email only during application process.

 - A Poster Abstract is submitted to the Annual CSU Biotechnology Symposium.
 The research project presented must be original.
 Literature reviews are not acceptable as the entire project.
 The research presented must be biotechnology related.
 Please note that CSUPERB welcomes and encourages applications from CSU students in all disciplines related to the current practice of biotechnology (see Biotechnology Industry Facts), including but not limited to life sciences, physical sciences, clinical sciences, math and computer science, agricultural science, engineering, and/or business.